xinetd-org/xinetd/README.md

 version should be directed to https://github.com/xinetd-org/xinetd/.

 This version is simple collection of patches contained over Rob Brauns version that were present in all major distributions.
+Plans are to include fixes as required for keeping it workable in openSUSE and also to merge commits from the above github branch.

 # Issues